kritij19/100-days-of-code/README.md

 12. U.S States Game - User has to name as many US states as he can.
 States appear on the map.
 Returns CSV of missed states at the end.
 (Day 25)
 13. NATO Alphabet project - User enters a word.
 Returns a list of words starting with the alphabets of the word (NATO Phonetic Alphabets).
 (Day 26)
 14. Miles to Km GUI- Interactive converterm made using tkinter.
 (Day 27)
+15. Pomodoro Project- Sets a timer that implements the pomodoro tchnique.
+(Day 28)